I bring my dog, Millie to work with me. I believe her presence benefits my clients and there are scientific studies to back me up.

 It is fine to engage with Millie.
 She loves it.
 I do ask that you discourage jumping up when she greets you.
 Don’t worry if you forget.
 I’ll remind her.
 If you want some cuddle time, just call her to you.
 If she knows you and senses a need she will likely respond.
 It is also fine to ignore her.
 She doesn’t mind that either.
 Millie’s role in client sessions varies quite a bit.
 Sometimes she is active and other times just sleeps.
 Almost always she can be counted on to provide a very friendly greeting.
 I can probably arrange to have Millie not be in your sessions so please let me know if you prefer this.

-Check back later for more information on this.
-We will start with the American Kennel Club’s Canine Good Citizen award which is available to all dogs regardless of their breed or chosen profession.
+Millie got her American Kennel Club’s Canine Good Citizen award in February of 2021.
+This award is available to canine good citizens, regardless of their breed or chosen profession.
+Now we are working on specific therapy dog training.
 Millie will primarily work with me at my office but we may also visit sites that are interested in having her bring her unique combination of enthusiasm and calm to share with others.

 A special note about confidentiality: Millie won’t bark your story to anyone, but it is possible she may recognize you outside of a session.
 Don’t worry she is friendly with most people, so no one need know that she actually knows you.